 Purchases of tangible personal property are exempt from the sales tax if the property is acquired by a school corporation and is used to carry on and further the educational purposes of the school corporation.
-The purchase must be invoiced to and paid directly by the school corporation.
+The purchase must be invoiced to and paid directly by the school corporation, and the school corporation must provide their vendor with a properly executed Form ST-105 (the department's General Sales Tax Exemption Certificate).